 When an unburied body is taken by floods, that person does not return as a ghost, but as a shadow.
-While both are incorporeal, the distinction is drawn due to significant differences in behavior and origin.
-While a ghost is bound to a specific location, may make conversation, and is not necessarily hostile, and originates specifically from the first Rainfall, a shadow is none of these things.
-Communication with shadows is limited to murmuring the name of the person they stalk, who is always someone they knew in life.
+While both are incorporeal, the distinction is drawn due to significant differences in behavior.
+While a ghost is bound to a specific location, may make conversation, and is not necessarily hostile, a shadow is none of these things.
+Communication with shadows is limited to murmuring the name of the person they stalk, always someone they knew in life.
 Most often, the shadow will simply lurk near their target, observing from a safe distance and retreating if they are approached.
 Shadows will, without exception, eventually attempt to kill their target.
-For this reason, burying or burning the dead is essential on expeditions.
+Burying the dead is essential.